misterloya/Loya-Employee-Tracker/README.md

 ## Description

 This application allows a business owner to view, add, and delete employees, roles and departments.
+It was created to run in the command line and requires the user to have MYSQL installed.

 ## Usage

+This application require npm i to be run, as well as npm i mysql.

 ## Screenshot